 While the kitchen faucet remains a very basic tool, design and engineering elevate its performance beyond delivering water to the sink.
-When you remodel you Waukesha WI kitchen your faucet options number in the dozens.
+When kitchen remodeling Waukesha WI your faucet options number in the dozens.
 You have everything from basic, old-fashioned models to the latest high-tech.
 Touchless on/off and Smart WiFi-linked control are available.

 When you visit Schoenwalder’s Showroom you’ll be amazed at the number of faucets, their sizes, shapes and colors.
 Sorting through the options, modern faucets fall into several categories: